wessenstam/lab-environment/Centrify software/README.md

 ## SQL Management Studio

-Download and install the SQL Management Studio on the **db-server**
+Download and install the SQL Management Studio on the **db-server** and restart the server

 <BR/><BR/>